kubernetes/minikube/site/content/en/docs/tutorials/configuring_creds_for_aws_ecr.md

 minikube addons enable registry-creds
 ```

-The add-on will create secrets in each namespace that can be used for `imagePullSecrets` on a pod.
-It also updates the `default`
+The add-on will create secrets in each namespace other than kube-system that can be used for `imagePullSecrets` on a pod.
+It also
-service account in each namespace to use these `imagePullSecrets`, which means any pod created without an explicit service account
+updates the `default` service account in each namespace to use these `imagePullSecrets`, which means any pod created outside
-other than `default` will use the image pull secrets automatically.
+the kube-system namespace without an explicit service account other than `default` will use the image pull secrets automatically.

 ### Create a deployment that uses an image in AWS ECR